xapi-project/xen-api/doc/content/design/sm-supported-image-formats.md

 title: Add supported image formats in sm-list
 layout: default
 design_doc: true
-revision: 1
+revision: 2
 status: proposed
 ---

 # Introduction

-At XCP-ng, we are enhancing support for QCOW2 images in SMAPIv1.
-The main motivation behind this change is to overcome the 2TB size limitation imposed by the VHD format.
+At XCP-ng, we are enhancing support for QCOW2 images in SMAPI.
+The primary motivation for this change is to overcome the 2TB size limitation imposed by the VHD format.
 By adding support for QCOW2, a Storage Repository (SR) will be able to host disks in VHD and/or QCOW2 formats, depending on the SR type.
-This flexibility allows end users to choose storage solutions that best meet their capacity requirements.
+In the future, additional formats—such as VHDx—could also be supported.

+We need a mechanism to expose to end users which image formats are supported by a given SR. The proposal is to extend the SM API object with a new field that clients (such as XenCenter, XenOrchestra, etc.) can use to determine the available formats.

 # Design Proposal

-To expose the available image formats to clients (e.g., the `xe` CLI), we propose adding a new field called `supported-image-formats` to the Storage Manager (SM) module.
+To expose the available image formats to clients (e.g., XenCenter, XenOrchestra, etc.), we propose adding a new field called `supported-image-formats` to the Storage Manager (SM) module.
 This field will be included in the output of the `SM.get_all_records` call.

-The `supported-image-formats` field is populated by retrieving the information from the SMAPIv1 driver.
-Specifically, the driver will update its `DRIVER_INFO` dictionary with a new key, `supported_image_formats`, which will contain a list of strings representing the supported image formats (for example: `["vhd", "raw", "qcow2"]`).
+The `supported-image-formats` field is populated by retrieving information from the SMAPI drivers.
+Specifically, the drivers will update its `DRIVER_INFO` dictionary with a new key, `supported_image_formats`, which will contain a list of strings representing the supported image formats (for example: `["vhd", "raw", "qcow2"]`).

+If a driver does not provide this information, the default value will be an empty array.

 For example, after this change, running: